Chamindu77/4100_Big_Data_Assignment_01/README.md

 - ✅ **Dead Letter Queue** - Permanent failure handling with DLQ
 - ✅ **Kafka Integration** - Producer/Consumer pattern with Python

+## 📝 Script
+The script generates random orders like Item1, Item2 with random prices.
+If a price is above 95, the consumer retries processing it up to three times.
+After three failures, the order is sent to the Dead Letter Queue, while valid ones update the running average.

 ## 🧩 Features

 ### Real-time aggregation